 breakthroughs in that field.
 (AP) 25.
 Baxter, an inexpensive flexible robot some think will be to robotic

-manufacturing, what the PC was to computing, goes on sates 10/12.
+manufacturing, what the PC was to computing goes on sale 10/12.
 This

 along with inexpensive energy because of fracking, is why the U.S.

-will continue to be he largest manufacturer in the world!
+will continue to be the world's largest manufacturer!
 26. The WSJ reports that the Consumer Protection Agency already has

 almost 1,000 employees, over 60% make over $100,000 PER YEAR AND FIVE